Total robustness in Bayesian Nonlinear Regression: Methodology

 The pseudo-sampling scheme can be less desirable or infeasible in some settings.
 For example, when the scale of ME is small, acquiring information about the latent covariate $X_i$ from $(w_i,y_i)$ may not justify the extra computation.
-When the parameter space is high-dimensional or the model is severely misspecified, reaching stationarity can be difficult, and the information may be obscured and unreliable.
+When the parameter space is high-dimensional, or the model is severely misspecified, reaching stationarity can be difficult, and the information about \(X_i\) contained in \((w_i,y_i)\) may be too weak to recover reliably.
 In such cases, we can set $m\equiv 1$ and replace the pseudo-samples $\tilde x_{ij}$ with $w_i$, so that the DP posteriors are updated by $(w_i,y_i)$.
 This update does not coincide with the true joint distribution $\P_{XY}^0$ and serves as a compromise.
-We call this the \emph{no–pseudo–sampling variant} of our framework.
+We call this the \emph{no-pseudo-sampling variant} of our framework.
 Section~\ref{subsec:genbounds} provides detailed theoretical assessments of this variant relative to the pseudo-sampling scheme.